 What is a Nurse?

-A nurse provides care to patients in a healthcare environment, and is the biggest healthcare occupation in the United States.
-Many different specialities exist for a nurse, from working in the NICU with the tiniest of newborn patients, to geriatrics and palliative nursing for those at the end of their lives.
+Nurses are indispensable when it comes to protecting public health.
+They provide care in a variety of ways for individuals, families, and communities.
+Many different specialities exist if you are thinking of becoming a nurse, from working in the NICU with the tiniest of newborn patients, to geriatrics and palliative nursing for those at the end of their lives.

 What does a Nurse do?